SasView/sasmodels/doc/guide/pd/polydispersity.rst

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

+.. _polydispersityhelp:

 Polydispersity Distributions
 ----------------------------

-With some models in sasmodels we can calculate the average form factor for a population of particles that exhibit size and/or orientational polydispersity.
-The resultant form factor is normalized by the average particle volume such that
+With some models in sasmodels we can calculate the average intensity for a population of particles that exhibit size and/or orientational polydispersity.
+The resultant intensity is normalized by the average particle volume such that

 .. math::